Cockapoo Advice guide (Before you buy)

 • Wet foods are made from the same ingredients as kibble plus water mixed and cooked in air-tight packaging.
 They come as a paste, loaf, jelly, or gravy.
 The food remains good until unpackaged or at the end of its shelf life.

 • Treats– Treats complement the diet and are especially useful for training.
 Cockapoos love high-value treats, store-bought or homemade.
-There are various easy homemade treat recipes on the internet, such as this one from itdoesnttastelikechicken.com.
-Treats should only make up a small portion of the calorie intake, but you should account for additional calories taken in as treats to prevent obesity.
+There are various easy homemade treat recipes on the internet such, as this one from itdoesnttastelikechicken.com.
+Treats should only make up a small portion of the calorie intake but, you should account for additional calories taken in as treats to prevent obesity.

 3. Exercise requirements

 Cocker Poodles also appreciate water games and fishing thanks to their Poodle ancestry.
-Doing this is a great way to meet the dog’s instinctive and socializing needs, as it allows them to smell and chase in a controlled manner.
+Doing this is a great way to meet the dog’s instinctive and socializing needs as it allows them to smell and chase in a controlled manner.

 4. Training